ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/FlexContainerPolicies.md

 For all &lt;flexContainer> specializations, e.g. for oneM2M's TS-0023 ModuleClasses, the [attribute policies](../development/AttributePolicies.md) and the allowed &lt;flexContainer> hierarchy must be provided.

-The files for &lt;flexContainer> specializations are also automatically imported from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [secondary init](../setup/Running.md#secondary-init-directory) directory.
+The files for &lt;flexContainer> specializations are also automatically imported from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [user-provided *init* directory](../setup/Running.md#user-provided-init-directory).
 More than one such file can be provided, for example one per domain.
 The files must have the extension `.fcp`.

 The format is a JSON structure that follows the structure described in the following code.